 A group of human rights movement leaders meets outside Paris to discuss how human rights defenders can take advantage of information and communication technologies that commercial companies and government agencies are developing.
 The group resolves to create an international network to explore this challenge, forming what will become HURIDOCS.

 Famed British human rights activist Martin Ennals leads HURIDOCS’s founding assembly in Strasbourg, France.
 More than 70 activists convene from every region of the globe.
 Ennals tells the assembly:

 “The rapid increase of interest in human rights coincides with the rapid development of information technology.
 Unless a common and universal system of communication is evolved, valuable information will be wasted, existing international machinery will not function, and implementation will not be monitored.”—Martin Ennals, HURIDOCS Founding President (1927-1991)

 HURIDOCS pioneers applying information science to the field of human rights.
 Early milestones include building a universal terminology on how to classify and organise human rights information and developing bibliographic standards and tools.

 Groups based in the Global South have long asked how to successfully document human rights violations.
-A task force is convened of human rights defenders from the South and North, and after several years of study, testing and critique, HURIDOCS publishes the Events Standard Format for recording relationships between perpetrator and victim.
+A task force is convened of human rights defenders from the South and North, and after several years of study, testing and critique, HURIDOCS publishes the Events Standard Formats for recording relationships between perpetrator and victim.
 The methodology becomes the base for our software program called Evsys.

-The Events Standards Format is revised, and so is its accompanying software program.
-HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.
+The Events Standards Formats are revised, and so is their accompanying software program: HURIDOCS launches a reprogrammed application called WinEvsys to replace Evsys.

 HURIDOCS contributes to the development of a “violations approach” to monitoring economic, social and cultural rights.
 Recognising that standard methodologies and tools do not address every need of a diverse global movement, the organisation also pilots customised capacity-building work with human rights groups.